 Are you a fan of decadent meals and rich cuisine?
 You’re not alone if you live in Hoboken.
 The city remains one of the most famous food hotspots in the entire state, especially when it comes to pastries.

 Multiple French bakeries can be found within city limits, as well as upscale steakhouses.
-If you are feeling up for a little Hollywood glamour, it’s worth noting that Cake Boss’s own Carlos’ Famous started off in Hoboken, too!
+If you feel up for a little Hollywood glamour, it’s worth noting that Cake Boss’s own Carlos’ Famous started in Hoboken, too!

 5. The traffic isn’t as bad as in other major cities.